Careers with WMPD

 (Based on experience)

-- 11 Paid Holidays & 1 Personal Day per year
+11 Paid Holidays and 1 Personal Day each year

-The City of West Melbourne is an Equal Employment Opportunity Employer and will consider applicants without regard to age, sex, color, race, religion, national origin or physical handicap as prescribed by Federal and State Laws.
+The City of West Melbourne is proud to be a Drug-Free and Equal Employment Opportunity Employer!
+We will consider applicants without regard to age, sex, color, race, religion, national origin or physical handicap as prescribed by Federal and State Laws.

 Florida Certified Officers

-The Brevard Police Testing Center performs all testing and screening for the Law Enforcement Academy at Eastern Florida State College.
-Candidates interested in employment with West Melbourne Police Department should be processed through the Brevard Police Testing Center as part of their candidate pool.
-Individuals who were previously processed through the Brevard Police Testing Center are encouraged to contact them to ensure that their files are up to date and meet their requirements.
+The Brevard Police Testing Center (BPTC) performs testing and screening for the Law Enforcement Academy at Eastern Florida State College.
+Candidates interested in employment with West Melbourne Police Department should be processed through BPTC as part of their candidate pool.
+Individuals who were previously processed through BPTC are encouraged to contact them to ensure their files are up to date and meet requirements.